snowplow/snowplow/2-collectors/README.md

 ## Documentation

-1. The [setup guide] [setup] details how to choose between the different Collectors available and how to set each up.
+1. The [setup guide] [setup] details how to choose between the different Collectors available and how to set each up
-2. The [technical documentation] [tech-docs] provide additional technical details on each collector including the log file formats.
+2. The [technical documentation] [tech-docs] provide additional technical details on each collector including the log file formats

-Both guides are published on the [wiki][wiki]

 ## Contributing